art-suite/art-suite-foundations/packages/neptune-namespaces/README.md

 ## Benefits

-* Refactoring module structure is as simple as renaming and moving directories and files.
-Often you won't have to change a line of code.
+* Clear, standard way to organize complex source files structures
+* Require one directory and automatically load every source file in its sub-structure
+* Automatic runtime namespacing based on directory names.
-*
+* Easier Refactoring
+  * Adding files/dirs is easier: they are automatically 'required' and available for use.
+  * Removing files/dirs is easier: no need to manually remove related 'require' statements
+  * Renaming files/dirs is easier: no need to update 'require' statements
+  * Moving files/dirs is easier: after all, a move is just a remove + add

 ## What does it do?

 * **Inputs:** a directory structure with CoffeeScript source files
-* **Outputs:** a pair of CommonJS modules for each directory and subdirectory
+* **Outputs:** a pair of CommonJS modules for each directory in your source structure
   * `namespace.coffee` - exports the namespace object for that directory
   * `index.coffee` - exports the namespace object *and* loads, via `require`, all nested namespaces and modules.